Dng-Develops/First_React_App/README.md

-# Get users through api and set current state of the app component
+# Get users from api and set current state of the App component

 ```javascript
   componentDidMount() {